elopez73/Vue/README.md

-# first-vueu
+# Vue-Site

-This template should help get you started developing with Vue 3 in Vite.
+This is a simple static webpage made with vue to show case my general knowledge in using context and animations along with stlying and navigation with Vue.

 ## Recommended IDE Setup